-3.3 Next Steps
+4.3 Next Steps

-As set out in the UN Habitat CCCI Planning for Climate Change Toolkit, this report forms this basis for identification, prioritisation and implementation of climate adaptation actions, as shown in Figure 36.
+As set out in the Planning for Climate Change Toolkit, this assessment report forms this basis for identification, prioritisation and implementation of climate adaptation actions, as shown in Figure 38.
 Modules B and C, which follow on from the Vulnerability Assessment, involve further engagement activities with community, NGO and government stakeholders, whereby the vulnerabilities to climate change and existing climate hazards are related to the city's overall goals and priorities (Module B).
 Options for adapting the city's infrastructure, institutions and communities to these impacts are then identified, prioritised and implemented, in partnership with stakeholders, through Module C.

-Figure 36: Planning for Climate Change Toolkit Process Diagram (Ingram & Hamilton 2014)
+Figure 38: Planning for Climate Change Toolkit Process Diagram (Ingram & Hamilton 2014)

-These activities are scheduled to begin in late 2014, with the aim of producing an adaptation plan for the city through 2015.
-Additionally, community and ward-level vulnerability assessments will be expanded to enhance both data quality and public participation level in the planning process, with the aim of addressing some of the immediate issues set out in Section 4.2, reflecting the cyclical nature of the Planning for Climate Change process as set out in Figure 36.
+These follow-on activities began in late 2014, with the aim of informing an adaptation plan for the city through 2015.
+Additionally, community and ward-level vulnerability assessments will be expanded to enhance both data quality and public participation level in the planning process, with the aim of addressing some of the immediate issues set out in Section 4.2, reflecting the cyclical nature of the Planning for Climate Change process as set out in Figure 38.